-(10.7-cm) solar flux, and a short forecast of conditions for the next day.
+The standard time stations WWV (Ft Collins, Colorado) and WWVH (Kauai, Hawaii), which transmit on 2.5, 5, 10, 15 and 20 MHz, are also popular for propagation monitoring.
+They transmit 24 hours a day.
+Daily monitoring of these stations for signal strength and quality can quickly provide a good basic indication of propagation conditions.
+In addition, each hour they broadcast the geomagnetic A and K indices, the 2800-MHz (10.7-cm) solar flux, and a short forecast of conditions for the next day.
 These are heard on WWV at 18 minutes past each hour and on WWVH at 45 minutes after the hour.
-The same information is also available by telephoning the recorded message at 303-497-3235.
+The same information is also available by telephoning the recorded message at 303-497-3235 or various Web sites, such as dx.qsl.net/ propagation/index.html.
 The K index is updated every three hours, while the A index and solar flux are updated after 2100 UTC.
 These data are useful for making predictions on home computers, especially when averaged over several days of solar flux observations.